-Downgraded Delta still pummels storm-weary Louisiana
+With whipping winds, Delta drenches Louisiana, Mississippi

 LAFAYETTE, La.
 (AP) — Ripping tarps from already damaged roofs and scattering debris piled by roadsides, Delta inflicted a new round of destruction on Louisiana as it struck communities still reeling after Hurricane Laura took a similar path just six weeks earlier.

 Delta hit as a Category 2 hurricane, with top winds of 100 mph (155 kph) but rapidly grew weaker.
 By early Saturday, it dwindled to a tropical storm with 60 mph (95 kph) winds.
 Still, forecasters warned of danger from storm surge and flash floods across much of southwestern Louisiana and parts of neighboring Texas.
+Mississippi also got its fair share of rain overnight.

 Delta made landfall Friday evening near the coastal town of Creole — a distance of only about 15 miles (24 kilometers) from where Laura struck land in August, killing 27 people in Louisiana.
 The earlier storm damaged nearly every home and building in Lake Charles, Louisiana.
 Piles of moldy mattresses, sawed-up trees and other debris still lined the streets.